 Streaming & Torrenting

 For reliability and ease of access to Netflix, BBC iPlayer and other popular streaming services, ExpressVPN is hard to beat.
 Our latest tests confirmed access to Netflix on most of its US locations, so you have plenty of options to ensure best performance.
 The fast speeds on offer mean you can take advantage of the HD option and enjoy buffer-free streaming.
-Access to UK Netflix was also possible through a few of the UK servers, including the Isle of Man and Jersey servers.
+Access to UK Netflix was also possible through a few of the UK servers, including the Isle of Man and Jersey.

 Accessing BBC iPlayer with ExpressVPN is also possible but proving to be more difficult in recent months – after speaking with customer support, it looks like you’re only able to watch the service through the VPN if you’re not physically located in the UK.
 However, it continues to be very popular with fans of other popular streaming services, including Hulu, HBO, Sling TV, Sky, Now TV and PlayStation Vue.

 ExpressVPN is also a great choice for Kodi users and anyone who uses torrents as P2P traffic is permitted on all servers, which greatly reduces the risk of congestion and slow speeds.
 Upload speeds of up to 120Mbps are a plus here along with a privacy-friendly logging policy.